All eyes are back on Mueller after the midterms

 Breaking News Emails

-Special counsel Robert Mueller's investigation into President Donald Trump will soon return to the limelight after Tuesday's midterms, and the battles with the White House are now likely to heat up fast.
+Special counsel Robert Mueller's investigation into President Donald Trump has returned to the limelight following Tuesday's midterms, and the battles with the White House are now likely to heat up fast.

+Trump fired the first shot as the probe returns to the forefront of the political sphere on Wednesday when he announced that Attorney General Jeff Sessions resigned and Sessions' chief of staff, Matthew Whitaker, was elevated to acting attorney general.

+In his resignation letter to Trump, Sessions wrote he resigned "at (Trump's) request," making it clear he was ousted from his role.

+Mueller would most likely submit a report upon the completion of the investigation to Whitaker, if he remains in his position.
+It is not known whether that report will be provided to Congress or made available to the public, and Whitaker could simply decline to provide anyone with the report.

+The House Intelligence Committee, soon-to-be in Democratic control, could subpoena the report and anyone involved in preparing it, however.

-For much of the past two months, Mueller's probe into Russian electoral interference and possible ties between Trump's campaign and Moscow went quiet, as had been expected.
-Department of Justice guidelines recommend not take any law enforcement actions within 60 days of an election to avoid influencing voters or even giving the appearance of swaying them.
+For much of the past two months prior to Wednesday, Mueller's probe into Russian electoral interference and possible ties between Trump's campaign and Moscow went quiet, as had been expected.
+Department of Justice guidelines recommend not taking any law enforcement actions within 60 days of an election to avoid influencing voters or even giving the appearance of swaying them.

-Now that the polls have closed, the most immediate battle involves whether Trump will sit for an interview with Mueller.
+The battle most observers were paying attention to prior to the relatively quiet period involved whether Trump will sit for an interview with Mueller.
+That fight is now almost certain to ratchet up once again.

 In August, Trump's lawyers were already preparing a memo to oppose a subpoena from Mueller, which the special counsel could serve to compel the president to sit down for such an interview.